 Pharmaco-MEG studies provide a framework for examining the effects that pharmacological manipulation of neurotransmitter or neuromodulator systems has on oscillatory activity.
 To date, studies of GABAergic drugs have primarily examined changes in task-induced fluctuations in oscillation metrics, usually confined to the analysis of one particular sensory system.
 For example, in the motor cortex, benzodiazepines, such as diazepam, modulate the amplitude of movement-related beta oscillations (Hall et al., 2011; Jensen et al., 2005).
 In visual cortex, propofol, an agonist of GABAA receptors, increased the amplitude of gamma oscillations and concurrently suppressed the amplitude of alpha oscillations (Saxena et al., 2013).
-Tiagabine, a GABA re-uptake inhibitor, reduced the frequency of stimulus-induced gamma oscillations (Magazzini et al., 2016).
+Tiagabine reduced the frequency of stimulus-induced gamma oscillations (Magazzini et al., 2016).
 Alcohol, which has a complex binding profile including benzodiazepine-mediated GABAA effects, decreased the frequency and increased the amplitude of gamma in the visual cortex (Campbell et al., 2014).
-For a summary of other GABAergic pharmaco-MEG studies, see (Muthukumaraswamy, 2014; Nutt et al., 2015) These results clearly demonstrate a role for GABA in shaping oscillatory responses, however they are confined to observations of task-related, local dynamics.
+For a summary of GABAergic pharmaco-MEG studies, see (Muthukumaraswamy, 2014; Nutt et al., 2015).
+These results clearly demonstrate a role for GABA in shaping oscillatory responses, however they are confined to observations of task-related, local dynamics.

-Non-task induced recordings of oscillatory activity, at 'resting state', focus on both activity and correlation of fluctuations in different brain regions, within specific frequency bands.
-This 'functional connectivity' approach rests on the assumption that those discrete regions of the brain whose band-limited amplitude envelopes are correlated, are functionally connected.
-Since GABA plays a role in shaping the oscillations of local (within-region), task-induced dynamics, it is expected that it also shapes the topography of the networks formed by these regions interacting.
+Task-free, 'resting state' recordings of oscillations focus on correlation of fluctuations in different brain regions, within specific frequency bands.
+This functional connectivity approach rests on the assumption that discrete regions of the brain whose band-limited amplitude envelopes are correlated, are functionally connected.
+Since GABA plays a role in shaping the oscillations of local (within-region) dynamics, it is expected that it also shapes the topography of the networks formed by these regions interacting.